Hungarian Citizenship Through a Parent

 What happens at the fogadalom (oath) ceremony?

-After the Hungarian Ministry of Interior approves your application, the consulate invites you back for the fogadalom — the citizenship oath ceremony.
-The ceremony takes place at the consulate and involves reciting the Hungarian citizenship oath (fogadalom szövege) in Hungarian.
+After the Hungarian Ministry of Interior approves your application, you are invited to take the fogadalom — the citizenship oath or affirmation.
+Under §7(1)(c) you choose where: before any Hungarian mayor or the head of any Hungarian diplomatic mission, declared on the application form, with one change permitted up to five days beforehand.
+Do not let the invitation sit: the naturalization certificate lapses if the oath is not taken within one year of the first invitation.
+The ceremony involves reciting the Hungarian citizenship oath (fogadalom szövege) in Hungarian.
 After the oath, you receive confirmation of Hungarian citizenship and can apply for a Hungarian identity card (személyazonosító igazolvány) and passport.
 The ceremony is brief — typically 15–30 minutes — and may be held with a small group of other new citizens.

 Check your eligibility